johncowie/purescript-stack/pullrequests.md

+PRs
-[ ] Pull request to typedenv to support multiple errors at once
+[?]
+Pull request to typedenv to support multiple errors at once

+Librarys to extract
+[ ] Bricker